Part one: The Impact of Work on our Mental Well-Being.

 Heres what I see:

-- Hating our job – we spend less time with our kids and more time working, so they can play sports, have game systems etc. – these distractions take away from, not only your dreams but also your family unit.
-You Can’t have a robust veggie garden if you don’t look after it, family can’t thrive without the attention it needs.
+- Hating our job – and we spend less time with our kids and more time working, so they can play sports, have game systems etc. These distractions take away from not only your dreams, but also your family unit.
+You can’t have a robust veggie garden if you don’t look after it.
+A family can’t thrive without the attention it needs.

 - We have been conditioned to believe that material things make us happy – they don’t.

-If we are making ourselves sick doing something we hate whilst at the same time accumulating stuff that doesn’t make us happy; then why are we sacrificing our heath and our true passion for things that matter less than the happiness our passion could bring?
+If we are making ourselves sick doing something we hate while at the same time accumulating stuff that doesn’t make us happy, then why are we sacrificing our heath and our true passion for things that matter less than the happiness our passion could bring?